 Postdoctoral Researchers

-I am currently looking for a postdoctoral researcher to assist in ongoing research projects in the lab.
+The Witt Lab in the Department of Genetics and Biochemistry at Clemson University is seeking a postdoctoral fellow to assist with ongoing population genomics projects in the lab.
 These projects involve analysis of low-coverage genomic data from ancient domesticated populations or the analysis of published human genome data for a variety of projects, including examining selection over time in ancient populations and archaic ancestry in modern humans (both genome-wide and focused on a specific gene).
-Successful candidates will be expected to analyze genomic data, prepare and collaborate on manuscripts, mentor graduate and undergraduate students as they join the lab, and assist with grant preparation.
-There will also be opportunities for postdocs to develop their own research projects and apply for grants.
+More information and the application link is available here.
+If you have interest in the position, please email me.
+The application deadline is December 31st.

 PhD Students